JuanOlaya/Artificial-Intelligence/README.md

 ### 3. Software Patterns for Health Player Management

-OSVR, as VR framework, allows use concepts such Interactive Item and Eye Raycaster.
-In order, to use these concepts properly is crucial to add the VR Eye Raycaster script to only one GameObject.
-For instance, add it to the camera GameObject.
-Also, add VR Interactive Item script to each GameObject.

 Assignment: Manage the health for the main character and the enemies.
 For this assignment, you must to detect the colisions between NPC and the main properly using scritping and colliders in Unity.
 Then, create a health bar (HUD) that shows the amount of health for the main character.

 Identify the software patterns that have been used by these scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Online version](http://gameprogrammingpatterns.com/contents.html)